ray-project/ray/doc/source/serve/deployment.rst

 ================================

 Ray Serve instances run on top of Ray clusters and are started using :mod:`serve.start <ray.serve.start>`.
-Once :mod:`serve.start <ray.serve.start>` has been called, further API calls can be used to create the backends and endpoints that will be used to serve your Python code (including ML models).
+Once :mod:`serve.start <ray.serve.start>` has been called, further API calls can be used to create and update the deployments that will be used to serve your Python code (including ML models).
 The Serve instance will be torn down when the script exits.

 When running on a long-lived Ray cluster (e.g., one started using ``ray start`` and connected